-Neutral Notification Guidance and Examples
+Neutral Notification and Low Level Concern Guidance and Examples

-The following examples are circumstances in which staff must make a Neutral Notification.
+The following examples are circumstances in which staff must make a Neutral Notification or report a Low Level Concern.
 These instances could lead to a member of staff self-reporting about their own actions, or reporting about another adult (even if suspected rather than confirmed).